LeongWZ/smart-crm/README.md

 ## Prerequisites

 1. Have a Pro, Business, Education, or Enterprise account on Zoom.
-2. Sign up for Google Cloud API account and enable Speech-To-Text API.
-3. Generate service account on Google Cloud API and retrieve service account credentials json file.
-4. Sign up for Ngrok account and retrieve Ngrok token.
-5. Install docker and docker compose.
+2. Install docker and docker compose.

 ## Installation